Let's turn the Philippines into a giant food forest

 And apparently, we've been doing it for ages too.
 Several archeological findings suggest that some of the earliest cities may have been built by hunter-gatherers and horticultural societies.
 Something that was previously thought to be the result of agriculture.
 And in the Amazon, they found domesticated tree species which had been deliberately distributed throughout the rainforest by indigenous people long before Columbus "discovered" the Americas.

-So even though much of modern life is based on agriculture, that might not be how it all started.
-Maybe our roots lie in the forest.
+So even though much of modern life is based on agriculture, that might not be exactly how it all started.
+Maybe the story is incomplete.
+Maybe our roots lie in the forest...

 Humankind has not woven the web of life.
 We are but one thread within it.
 Whatever we do to the web, we do to ourselves.
 All things are bound together.
 All things connect.